-Rough-shooting can sometimes get very rough indeed, not to say hairy.
+Rough-shooting over dogs can sometimes get very rough indeed, not to say hairy.

 I was rabbit-shooting with a group of inexperienced guns up in the Highlands a few autumns ago.
 As we approached a promising patch of gorse whins, all was in order.
 Shiny faced, with only a light dew behind the ears, four guns and their dogs fanned out in a line on either side of me and my cocker spaniels.
 “Get on,” I said to my spaniel, and within moments a rabbit had been bolted and shot.
 The line halted while my dog went off on the retrieve.
 So far, so textbook.